 In summer 2020, teams across the University developed a strategy to reduce density and mitigate the spread of COVID-19 on campus.
 The Health and Safety Plan and guidelines we developed were designed with an All-Modes Ready approach in mind.
 With the Fall 2020 semester moving fully online, many of the campus requirements and guidelines may not apply for the Fall, but these guidelines should continue to apply to anyone who may be on campus for any reason or time during the fall.

 None of us can guarantee a COVID-19-free environment.
-COVID-19 is a highly infectious, life-threatening disease for which there is no current vaccine.
+COVID-19 is a highly infectious, life-threatening disease for which vaccination is currently limited.
 COVID-19’s highly contagious nature means that contact with others, or contact with surfaces that have been exposed to the virus, can lead to infection.
 Minimizing the risk of COVID-19 infections is a shared responsibility, and every member of our community must do their part.
-Arcadia University’s health and safety plan for returning to campus is based on Pennsylvania’s three-phase approach to Reopening and Recovery, in conjunction with recommendations by the Pennsylvania Department of Education (PDE).
+Arcadia University’s health and safety plan for returning to campus is based on Pennsylvania's response to COVID 19, in conjunction with recommendations by the Pennsylvania Department of Education (PDE).
 Recommendations distributed by the Centers for Disease Control and Prevention (CDC) and American College Health Association (ACHA), as well as the Pennsylvania Department of Health and Montgomery County Office of Public Health, were also considered.

 A Campus Community of Cooperation